Naalu/ds-senior-capstone-projects-website/deliverables/Verification-and-Validation.md

 # Acceptance Test

-An acceptance test is a test that verifies the correct implementation of a feature from the user interface perspective.
-An acceptance test is a black box test (the system is tested without knowledge about its internal implementation).
-Provide the following information:
+This project used the automated tests developed using **Django's built-in testing framework**.
+This framework is based on Python's standard `unittest` module and provides tools specifically tailored for testing Django applications, including:

-    Test framework you used to develop your tests (e.g., Selenium, Katalon Studio, Espresso2, Cucumber, etc.)
+- `django.test.TestCase`: A subclass of `unittest.TestCase` that handles database setup/teardown for each test and provides Django-specific assertions.
-    Link to your GitHub folder where your automated acceptance tests are located.
+- `django.test.Client`: A test client used to simulate user interactions with the application via HTTP requests (GET, POST) without needing a running development server.

-    An example of an acceptance test.
-Include in your answer a GitHub link to the test and an explanation about the tested feature.
+( Include in your answer a GitHub link to the test and an explanation about the tested feature.
-    A print screen/video showing the acceptance test execution.
+    A print screen/video showing the acceptance test execution. )

 Grading criteria (7 points): adequate choice of a test framework, coverage of the tests, quality of the tests, adequate example of an acceptance test, print screen/video showing successful tests execution.